Soc 001 - Introduction to Sociology » Summer 2021 » Examination 1

 In the U.S., there is a diverse division of labor.
 We rely on farmers, truckers, builders, grocers, teachers, lawyers, physicians, and plumbers to meet our needs.
 This reflects:

-A. latent solidarity
+A. organic solidarity

 C. mechanical solidarity